Education — The Foundation of NTI

 ExpoEd Education: ExpoEd sessions in the Critical Care Exposition are 30-minute educational and in-service-style learning opportunities on topics relevant to high acuity and critical care.
 ExpoEd sessions are product-specific and participants earn CERP credits.
 These sessions are listed in the ExpoEd guide and presented in exhibitor booths or special education stages in the Exhibit Hall.

-Poster Presentations: More than 130 posters displayed Monday, Tuesday, Wednesday and Thursday in the Lobby.
+Poster Presentations: More than 130 posters displayed Monday, Tuesday, Wednesday and Thursday.
 Posters demonstrate a wide variety of completed research and evidence-based practice innovations.
 Four 30-minute presentations by Research Poster Award Winners will be held on Tuesday.
 See Program Schedule for room assignment and times.

 NTI Voices: Every print issue of NTI’s daily newspaper includes a clinical article awarding 1.0 CNE.
 Look for copies at the convention center and major NTI hotels.
 NTI Voices without the CNE article is available online.